G10van1/CsvFileApi/README.md

              ?q=name:Mary|city:London

-It is possible split the values on the search.
-Use the '*' to split the search string.
+You can split the values in the search.
+Use the '*' character to split the search string.

 Example:

              ?q=name:A*b*c

-It return all users where the name starts with 'A', contains 'b' and ends with 'c'.
+This query returns all users whose name starts with 'A', contains 'b' and ends with 'c'.

-The values are no case sensitive.
+The values are case insensitive.

 Endpoint Returned Codes: